New Regime (American band): Musical career

 New Regime was part of the first wave of the California punk scene, initially playing backyard parties and underground night clubs throughout the San Fernando Valley and Hollywood areas of Los Angeles.
 They made their own flyers, booked and promoted their own shows, and were soon doing two to three shows a month.
 In 1983, New Regime recorded two tracks for Mystic Records "Be a Man Go to War" on (Party Animal 2) and "Night Stix" on the (Copulation Compilation), both were produced by label owner Doug Moody.
 Once New Regime had some vinyl out, they caught the attention of Gary Tovar who was one of the owners and founding fathers of Goldenvoice productions.
 Goldenvoice was the top concert promoter for punk rock in the early eighties, Tovar immediately booked them as an opening act for his next big punk show.
 That landmark concert was held at the Grand Olympic Auditorium in April 1984.
 New Regime was the supporting act for the UK Subhumans, MDC, The Dicks, Red Scare and Tourists.
 The concert generated more than 5,000 fans.
 Reviews of the show from Flipside (#42) and Maximum Rock and Roll fanzines showed New Regime as contending contemporaries among the thriving L.A. punk scene.
 New Regime were offered the opening slot for Suicidal Tendencies in Sacramento after suggestion from (Black Flag, Würm) bassist Chuck Dukowski who caught one of their shows and thought they sounded a lot like them.
 After these shows and a growing fan base, New Regime went on the road as the opener for Venice punk Icons Suicidal Tendencies in Sacramento.

-In 1985, the L.A. punk scene was starting to die out with only a few hanger ons.
+In 1985, the L.A. punk scene was starting to die out with only a few hangers-on.
 With the increasing popularity of heavy metal, venues were hard to fill with punk crowds and crossover thrash was becoming the fan favorite.
 Suicidal Tendencies was starting to move in that direction and guitarist Anthony Gallo started putting in time with his Venice Beach contemporaries, eventually co-founding the band Los Cycos with Mike Muir.
 New Regime disbanded that same year and briefly reformed in 1994 for a benefit concert.
 Unfortunately in April 2009, drummer Marc Woodson unexplainably died during an afternoon nap.
 He was in the middle of scoring his first major motion picture.